rtomayko/tilt/README.md

 Tilt [![Build Status](https://secure.travis-ci.org/rtomayko/tilt.png)](http://travis-ci.org/rtomayko/tilt) [![Dependency Status](https://gemnasium.com/rtomayko/tilt.png)](https://gemnasium.com/rtomayko/tilt)
 ====

+**NOTE** The follow file documents the upcoming release of Tilt (2.0).
+See https://github.com/rtomayko/tilt/tree/tilt-1 for the current version.

 Tilt is a thin interface over a bunch of different Ruby template engines in an attempt to make their usage as generic possible.
 This is useful for web frameworks, static site generators, and other systems that support multiple